cpvdeveloper/crispyvibes.co.uk/content/tech-blog/3-reasons-to-avoid-using-immutable-js/index.md

 immutableState.setIn(['deeply', 'nested', 'data'], 'new data')
 ```

-But looking at this from a more cynical perspective, having this convenient `setIn`&nbsp;syntax means that developers are even less conscience of the state shape.
-When this is the case, there's no incentive to optimize state shape, which if done could bring benefits to both the developer and the application performance.
+But from a cynical perspective, this syntax is perhaps a little too convenient.
+When it's this easy to update the state, no matter how complex or nested, it's unlikely that a developer will ever question it.
+This leaves no incentive to optimize state shape, and so the potential benefits that this could bring (for both the developer and application performance) will never be realised.

 ### Summary

-ImmutableJS can help to ensure that the Redux state remains immutable, which is necessary for Redux to do its job properly.
-However, using the library comes at a price: it will spread throughout your codebase, it can harm performance, and it can hide some of the nuances of managing state effectively.
+ImmutableJS can help to ensure that an application's state remains immutable, which is necessary for Redux to do its job properly.
+However, using the library comes at a price: it will quickly spread throughout your codebase even into places that don't care about immutable data, it can harm performance if not used correctly, and it can hide some of the nuances of managing state effectively.

 If you're starting a new Redux application, have a think about these costs before taking the one-way jump into ImmutableJS.